JRMurr/roc2nix/README.md

 ## TODO

-- [ ] support bundling instead of just building a binary
-- [ ] support specifiying a nix expression as a dep instead of just the url
+- [ ] support specifying a nix expression as a dep instead of just the url
 - [ ] actually verify the blake3 checksum. (since we untar roc wont do this for us).
 Maybe roc could support local tar balls?
-- [ ] allow specifiying a specific file to build + outputed binary name
+- [ ] allow specifying a specific file to build + outputted binary name
 - [ ] the code gen tool to get all deps of a roc package for you